-Along the 378 km of Bulgarian Black Sea coastline, magical towns and golden sun-kissed beaches like Sozopol, Golden Sands or Sunny Beach are to be found.
-Here are the best beaches that should not be missed when traveling Bulgarian Black Sea Coast.
+Along the 378 kilometers of the Black Sea coastline in Bulgaria, magical towns and golden sun-kissed beaches like Sozopol, Golden Sands, or Sunny Beach are to be found.
+Here are the best beaches that should not be missed when traveling the Black Sea Coast of Bulgaria.

-Burgas ranks as one of the most important cities in Bulgaria, and it is home to the largest loading port in the country.
-Connections by land and air with Burgas’ International Airport are making the city to be on the up and up.
-Population, tourism and industrial significance have been continuously growing over the recent years.
+Burgas ranks as one of Bulgaria’s most important cities and is home to the largest loading port in the country.
+Population, tourism, and industrial significance have continuously grown over recent years.
+Connections by land and air with Burgas International Airport keep the city on the rise.

-Saxa beach takes up most of the city’s coastline.
+One of the best beaches in Burgas, Bulgaria, Saxa Beach, takes up most of the city’s coastline without question.
 Spread over more than 5 kilometers, the beach is full of cosmopolitan bars decorated with Caribbean settings.

 Sozopol is one of the country’s oldest and most charming towns in Bulgaria.
-It is located just 35 km south of Burgas.
+It is located just 35 kilometers south of Burgas.

-Wandering the streets of the historical old town, built on an artificial peninsula jutting out to sea, it feels like traveling back to the 17th century.
-Following the architectural style of the Black Sea, Sozopol has kept the original stone-paved streets, and the wooden buildings remain intact.
+Wandering the historic old town streets, built on an artificial peninsula jutting out to sea, it feels like traveling back to the 17th century.
+Following the Black Sea’s architectural style, Sozopol kept the original stone-paved streets, and the wooden buildings remained intact.

-The city is also home to the wide Harmani Beach and the smaller Town Beach.
+The city is also home to the wide Harmani Beach and the smaller Town Beach, two of the top Black Sea beaches.
 Town beach is the most popular beach among tourists because of the panoramic views of the old town.
 It can be accessed from the main city promenade.

 More than a village, Kaliakra is part of a natural and archaeological reserve.
-Among those mentioned before, this is the northernmost beach of the Bulgarian Black Sea coast.
+Among those mentioned before, this is the northernmost beach on the Bulgarian Black Sea coast.

-Kaliakra’s 60-meter-high cliffs stand to form a rocky peninsula and offer spectacular views over the line of the Bulgarian coast.
+Kaliakra’s 60-meter-high cliffs stand to form a rocky peninsula and offer spectacular views over the Bulgarian coastline.

-Bolata beach is only about 4 km from Kaliakra, and mainly local families go here.
-The beach is shaped like a little bay surrounded by rock massifs with cave openings that create a perfect semi-circular shape.
+Bolata Beach is only about 4 kilometers from Kaliakra, and mainly local families go here.
+The beach is shaped like a bit of bay surrounded by rock massifs with cave openings that create a perfect semi-circular shape.

 The area also includes one of the few Bulgarian marine reserves.
 Several small private boats and yachts anchor to the short pier during the summer days.